 How to Build Rolling Garage Storage Shelves

 Custom garage storage can cost a pretty penny.
-Luckily, if you’ve got the tools, we’ve got the perfect DIY for you.
+Luckily, we’ve got the perfect DIY garage shelves project for you.

 Keeping a garage organized is easier than it seems.
 It just takes a little discipline and, most importantly, the right shelves.
-This DIY rolling storage unit is the custom shelving solution you’ve been looking for at a fraction of the cost of your retail options.
+This DIY rolling garage shelf unit is the custom garage shelving solution you’ve been looking for at a fraction of the cost of your retail options.
 Plus, we have a hunch it will suit your needs perfectly.

 - (2) 4x8 sheets 3/4” plywood